-The University of Minnesota - Twin Cities is a Heart Safe Campus, with nearly 200 automated external defibrillators (AEDs) and more than 350 trained responders.
-CPR education on campus helps train or refresh the skills of more than 525 students and staff annually.
+The University of Minnesota - Twin Cities has over 300 automated external defibrillators (AEDs) and hundreds of students, staff and faculty trained in lay-rescuer CPR or higher.
+CPR education on campus helps train or refresh the skills of more than 500 students and staff annually.
 The campus also is located near post-sudden cardiac arrest facilities, like the East Bank Hospital - M Health Fairview University of Minnesota Medical Center.

-AEDs can be found in many academic buildings on campus.
-All UMPD police vehicles also carry an AED.
-Click on the links to view the locations of AEDs.
+AEDs can be found in many buildings on campus.
+Click on the link below to view the locations of AEDs.

 Requests for AEDs, AED batteries or AED cabinet batteries, and AED pads can be made through DEM by sending an email to email@example.com.

 AED Placement Guidelines

 AEDs must be placed in a location that is accessible to all individuals.